-Supervisors consistently demonstrate knowledgeable and responsive leadership in non-routine, emergency and hazardous situations.
 As noted in the first example, we have to focus performance measurement squarely on the supervisors and lead officers.
 They are the focal point for quality management and performance excellence and play a particularly critical role regarding incident prevention and response.
 This is where the results have to be consistently and flawlessly delivered.
+So as shown above measuring supervisors for "consistent demonstration of knowledgeable and responsive leadership in non-routine, emergency and hazardous situations" is essential to all guard vendor service level agreements.
+It is these (hopefully) few times that we have the best qualified Security resources to mitigate events and conditions that can impact lives as well as business resilience and reputation.

-Drills & AARs affirm requisite responder knowledge of all SOPs related to security & contingency event response.
 Good supervisors will ensure preparedness even if your contingency procedures have not specified a scenario.
-After-action reviews should be an established routine after any notable event, and what is learned about everything from vulnerability to procedures to training and more is totally worth the effort.
+After-action reviews should be an established routine after any notable event and what is learned about everything from vulnerability to procedures to training and more is totally worth the effort.
 Similarly, exercises and drills ensure responsiveness and knowledgeable action when it is most needed.

+There are real consequences linked to less than flawless execution for the tasks associated with risk prevention and response.
+Probing, measuring and engaging in drills provide assurance of knowledge and preparation.
 While there are many processes to choose from, these seven provide a solid cross-section that support this set of mission-critical functions.
 Each one contributes to the overall assessment of service excellence.

-Security's reliance on technology and related service providers.
-The expansive growth of technology in the physical security space has brought a whole new set of players, opportunities and challenges to performance management.
+Security's reliance on technology and related service providers- The expansive growth of technology in the physical security space has brought a whole new set of players, opportunities and challenges to performance management.
 Where the client has an on-site control and communication center, the contract security team typically will staff it.
-Alternatively, Security (or Facilities) may engage a third party central station service for basic alarm monitoring, notification and response.
-An example of one set of performance measures is seen below (Figure 5).
+Alternatively, Security (or Facilities) may engage a 3rd party central station service for basic alarm monitoring, notification and response.
+An example of one set of performance measures is seen below (figure 5).